phughesmcr/Miski/README.md

 - Atomic bundles and bulk add/remove for spawn, load, and query-wide transitions
 - Component-subset checkpoints and speculative world rollback
 - Schema compile + stable FNV hash for tooling and saves
-- MIT licensed — share freely, keep the wrappers on
+- :page_with_curl: MIT licensed — share freely, keep the wrappers on

 ---

-## Install
+## :package: Install

 Pick your runtime.
 Same package, same sweetness.